vmchale/kempe/docs/manual.md

   * `dup : a -- a a`
   * `swap : a b -- b a`

-There is one higher-order construct, `dip` - consider an example:
+There is one higher-order construct, `dip`, which we illustrate by example:

 ```
 nip : a b -- b
     =: [ dip(drop) ]
 ```

+## Recursion

+`kc` optimizes tail recursion.

 # Programming in Kempe